jangunmp1/jangunmp1.github.io/index.md

 ## Projects

+* Distributed K-Nearest-Neighbor Graph Construction and Search for Scalable High-dimensional Data Analyses (2020 - Now)
-* Efficient Triangle Enumeration on Heterogeneous Clusters (2019 - Now)
+* Efficient Triangle Enumeration on Heterogeneous Clusters (2019 - 2020)
 * Exobrain, Development of Core Technology for Human-like Self-taught Learning based on a Symbolic Approach (2014 - 2019)
 * Large Scale Matrix Computation for Personalized Recommendation (2013 - 2014)
 * Enabling Technologies for Mobile Social Network Based Services in Web 3.0. funded by Korea Ministry Education, Science and Technology (2012 - 2013)